UNFmontreal/Dcm2Bids/docs/how-to/container.md

 1. Put the input data in the same parent directory as the output directory.
 2. Specify the input data directory as a separate volume.

-If you bind the newly scaffolded directory on its own, you can simply use the `-o /output` instead of having to specify the full path to the scaffolded directory.
-Same goes for the input data directory, if the input data directory is one subject, you can bind it directly to `/input`.
-If it is the parent directory of multiple subjects, you can bind it to `/input` and specify the specific subject directory (e.g, `-d /input/subject-01`).
+If you bind the newly scaffolded directory on its own, you can simply use the `-o /bids` instead of having to specify the full path to the scaffolded directory.
+Same goes for the input data directory, if the input data directory is one subject, you can bind it directly to `/dicoms`.
+If it is the parent directory of multiple subjects, you can bind it to `/dicoms` and specify the specific subject directory (e.g, `-d /dicoms/subject-01`).

 === "Docker"

     ```
     docker run --rm -it --entrypoint /venv/bin/dcm2bids_helper \
-    -v /path/to/input-data:/input \
+    -v /path/to/dicoms:/dicoms:ro \
-    -v /path/to/output-dir/new_bids_dataset:/output \
+    -v /path/to/bids/new_scaffold:/bids \
-    unfmontreal/dcm2bids:latest -o /output -d /input
+    unfmontreal/dcm2bids:${VERSION} -o /bids -d /dicoms
     ```

 === "Apptainer/Singularity"

     ```
-    singularity exec \
+    apptainer exec \
-    -B /path/to/input-data:/input \
+    -B /path/to/dicoms:/dicoms:ro \
-    -B /path/to/output-dir/new_bids_dataset:/output \
+    -B /path/to/bids/new_scaffold:/bids \
-    dcm2bids.sif dcm2bids_helper -o /output -d /input
+    dcm2bids.sif dcm2bids_helper -o /bids -d /dicoms
     ```

 ## Step 5: Run `dcm2bids`